Feynman sprinkler: Solution

-These two forces are equal and opposite, so sucking in the fluid causes no net force on the sprinkler nozzle.
+The two forces are equal and opposite, so sucking in the fluid causes no net force on the sprinkler nozzle.
 This is similar to the pop pop boat when it sucks in water—the inflowing water transfers its momentum to the boat, so sucking in water causes no net force on the boat.

 Many experiments, going back to Mach, find no rotation of the reverse sprinkler.
 In setups with sufficiently low friction and high rate of inflow, the reverse sprinkler has been seen to turn weakly in the opposite sense to the conventional sprinkler, even in its steady state.
 Such behavior could be explained by the diffusion of momentum in a non-ideal (i.e., viscous) flow.
 However, careful observation of experimental setups shows that this turning is associated with the formation of a vortex inside the body of the sprinkler.
 An analysis of the actual distribution of forces and pressure in a non-ideal reverse sprinkler provides the theoretical basis to explain this: